georgematheos/vs-app-backend/api.md

 * `dormitory`: A string which is the name of a dormitory.
 If included, only Vs which occurred in this dormitory will be returned.
 * `hostUsername`: A string which is a student's username.
 If included, only Vs whom the user specified by this username hosted will be returned.
 * `visitorUsername`: A string which is a student's username.
 If included, only Vs in which the user specified by this username was a visitor will be returned.
-* `earliestStartTime`: An ISO date.
+* `earliestStartTime`: A date and time, expressed as milliseconds since Jan.
+1, 1970.
 If this field is included, only Vs which began at or after this time will be retrieved.
-* `latestStartTime`: An ISO date.
+* `latestStartTime`: A date and time, expressed as milliseconds since Jan.
+1, 1970.
 If this field is included, only Vs which began at or before this time will be retrieved.
 * `maxResults`: An integer.
 The maximum number of results to return.
 If not included, the server will return 50 results by default, in reverse chronological order by start time.
 The cap for this value is 250 (in other words, if `maxResults` is greater than 250, the server will act as though it is 250).
 * `firstResultNumber`: The number of the first result which should be returned.
 If not included, the server will default to returning items starting with result 1.
 (For example, if 50 results are returned per request, and you want to retrieve results 51-100, this field should have the value of 51.)